How to Ask Your Teachers For a Reference

 It’s fine to use a sports coach, supervisor from a volunteer role or even your family priest for a reference, but teachers are looked on very favourably.
 The reason teachers make excellent referees is because they know how conscientiously you’ve applied yourself to your schoolwork and how you relate to other people.

-Even if you have a solid part-time employment history by the time you finish school, it’s always a good idea to get at least once academic reference from a teacher before you leave.
+Even if you have a solid part-time employment history by the time you finish school, references are often a good idea to get at least once academic reference from a teacher before you leave.

 The First Step to Getting a Good Reference